 Terry decided to defy logic and pitch to McCovey.

-On the first pitch it looked like Pittsburgh, The Sequel: McCovey lashed a deep drive down the right field line.
-But it hooked foul.
+On the first pitch, it looked like Pittsburgh, The Sequel as McCovey lashed a deep drive down the right-field line—but it hooked foul.
 McCovey’s next swing went fair; he lacerated a low, hard driveMcCovey would say in later years that it was one of the hardest balls he ever hit. through the right side of the infield, looking destined to get through and win the Series for the Giants.
 Instead, it found a path aimed straight at Richardson, who only had to lean to his left from where he was positioned to make the catch.
 Terry had found redemption, if not without a coronary.

-The hard-fought Yankee triumph, accomplished despite a .199 team batting average, would be their 20th in 40 years.
+The Yankees’ hard-fought triumph, accomplished despite a .199 team batting average, would be their 20th in 40 years.

 And it would be their last until the Age of Steinbrenner.